jswilson/range-tagger/README.md

 You can find the latest binary release [here](https://github.com/jswilson/range-tagger/releases), and you can find a demo video [here](https://youtu.be/sZvp8YXCoto).
 Right now, range-tagger is only available on OSX; this is due to a single dependency.
 If you would like to use range-tagger on Windows or Linux, just post an issue and I can help create a build for your platform.

 ### Keyboard shortcuts
 range-tagger uses keyboard shortcuts to help make your life manually labelling videos much simpler.
-The shortcuts are fairly quick to learn and will help you multiply your labelling productivity:
+The shortcuts are fairly quick to learn and will help you multiply your labeling productivity:

 | Shortcut | Purpose |
 | ----- | ----------- |